OriGenAI/proteus-cli-public/README.md

 Once you get an S3 URI that contains the cases groups, and choosen a dataset UUID to upload the source into simply run:

 ```
-command dataset upload s3://whatever-uri/you-selected/cases 02135a2a-7f73-4f4a-a5ef-843be8a8cf82
+proteus datasets uploads s3://whatever-uri/you-selected/cases 02135a2a-7f73-4f4a-a5ef-843be8a8cf82
 ```

 Process can be run again if failed only missing files will be uploaded

 ## Jobs listing (by entity type)

-This command requires to specify what kind of jobs you want to list
+This proteus requires to specify what kind of jobs you want to list

 ```
-command jobs list <samplings|models|simulations>
+proteus jobs list <samplings|models|simulations>
 ```

 Follow screen instructions to navigate the results